oks-erm/sofing/README.md

 ## Structure
 ### Home Page
 - Introduces the movement and its "selling points" on the first screen.
-- Provides a full overview of the topic: each page of the website is represented by it's own block.
+- Provides a full overview of the topic: each page of the website is represented by its own block.
-- Catches user's attention and grips it with bold design and entertaining content.
+- Grabs user's attention and grips it with bold design and entertaining content.
     #### User Goal:
     >   - Understand the main purpose of the website.
     >   - Preview all the sections of the website.